Python SDK

 - Python 3.8 or higher (supports 3.8, 3.9, 3.10, 3.11, 3.12)

-- httpx (installed automatically as a dependency)
+- requests and httpx (installed automatically as dependencies)

 Link to section: Optional DependenciesOptional Dependencies